 - 2 tablespoons tapioca or arrowroot flour (see notes)

-- Grate (see notes) or process the cauliflower into small crumbs and place in a bowl lined with thin cloth or muslin cloth (see pictures below).
+- Grate (see tips above) or process the cauliflower into small crumbs and place in a bowl lined with thin cloth or muslin cloth.
 Sprinkle the cauliflower crumbs with about a teaspoon of salt and mix through.
 Leave for at least 10-15 minutes.
 The salt will help to draw out the juice from the cauliflower.

 - After 15 minutes, pull the ends of the cloth together and shape the cauliflower mixture into a bowl.
 Twist and squeeze the ball with you hands really hard from different angles, to let out as much liquid cauliflower juice as possible.
 You should get about 1/2 cup of liquid.
 Discard the liquid from the bowl and return the juice-less cauliflower crumbs back in.